moq-wg/moq-transport/draft-lcurley-moq-transport.md

 TODO: Add motivation text regarding bw management techniques in response to congestion.
 Also refer to {{priority-congestion}} for further details.

 # Objects
-Warp works by transferring objects over QUIC streams.
+MoQTransport works by transferring objects over QUIC streams.
 The application determines how live content is fragmented into tracks, groups, and objects.

 ## Order Priorities and Options